moq-wg/moq-transport/draft-ietf-moq-transport.md

 length of the datagram.

 An Object received in an `OBJECT_DATAGRAM` message has an `Object Forwarding Preference` = `Datagram`.
 To send an Object with `Object Forwarding Preference` = `Datagram`, determine the length of the fields and payload and send the Object as datagram.
-In certain scenarios where the object size can be larger than maximum datagram size of the session, it is upto the implementation to either drop the object or apply any applicable transport level fragmentation, necessary for forwarding.
+In certain scenarios where the object size can be larger than maximum datagram size for the session, the Object will be dropped.

 ~~~
 OBJECT_DATAGRAM Message {